msilvavieira/certi-challenge/README.md

 ## How to run it

-1. First of, set up a Python virtual environment, or at least install the requirements:
+1. First off, set up and activate a Python virtual environment, or at least install the requirements:

 ``` bash